Washington County Schools debuts Tennessee’s first all-electric school bus

 The school system was granted nearly $220,000 through the Tennessee Department of Environment and Conservation to purchase the bus and its charging station.

-The bus is meant to reduce carbon emissions and also lower fuel costs while promoting a healthier environment for students and the community.
+The bus is meant to reduce carbon emission and also lower fuel costs while promoting a healthier environment for students and the community.

 This is the first step in making a huge difference statewide, promoting better air quality with more electric vehicles.
-It is part of an initiative to grow Tennessee’s electric vehicle presence.
+It is part of a statewide initiative to grow Tennessee’s electric presence.

 “For us, this is the future.
 This is where we want to be this is where we want our communities to be,” said BrightRidge CEO Jeff Dykes.